InteliThreeGroup/Beneficios/README.md

 # BeneChain

-BeneChain is a fully on-chain corporate benefits platform built on the Internet Computer Protocol (ICP).
+BeneChain is a fully on-chain corporate benefits platform built **exclusively on the Internet Computer Protocol (ICP)**.
 It empowers companies to create, distribute, and monitor employee benefit programs without intermediaries — using smart contracts (canisters) to ensure full transparency, automation, and auditability.

 Traditional corporate benefits systems are plagued by inefficiencies: